Being Wrong Being Wrong

 I’m curious about the subject and scope of this book, but the author or maybe just the writing feel very outdated and sort of weirdly offensive?
 Like a difficult uncle at the holidays?
 A beautiful young woman or a “distinctly less attractive older woman”?
 About silhouettes?
 Really?
 These creepy ways the author has of speaking finally overcame my ability to tolerate or enjoy the work.
 Feels like reading a pop non fiction book from the 90s.
 I might blame the editor, for either over or under-doing this one to its detriment.

-The Rise (Unabridged) The Rise (Unabridged)
+The Road to Character (Unabridged) The Road to Character (Unabridged)